systelab/systelab-cpp-doc/CONTRIBUTING.md

 2. Follow all instructions in [the template](PULL_REQUEST_TEMPLATE.md)

 3. The changes can be tested in your local before publishing.
-Make sure all automated tests pass.
+Make sure all automated tests pass before that.

 4. After you submit your pull request, verify that all [status checks](https://help.github.com/articles/about-status-checks/) are passing <details><summary>What if the status checks are failing?</summary>If a status check is failing, and you believe that the failure is unrelated to your change, please leave a comment on the pull request explaining why you believe the failure is unrelated.
 A maintainer will re-run the status check for you.
 If we conclude that the failure was a false positive, then we will open an issue to track that problem with our status check suite.</details>